-In addition to the economic incentives to move across the border, many people from lower Virginia were attracted to North Carolina for its more liberal marriage laws.
-Despite this trend, William Bass (b.
-1755)—a free man of color and planter—was already married when he arrived in Camden County, NC from Norfolk County, VA.
-In 1786 he married Ann Sammon and his brother Willis Bass married Jemima Nickens (while also acting as William’s surety).
+This economic development drew many Virginians across the state line—including William Bass (b.
+1755), a free man of color and planter, who became the first documented Bass in Camden County.
+In 1786 he married Ann Sammon and his brother, Willis Bass, married Jemima Nickens (while also acting as William’s surety).
 Both men’s marriage bonds were filed on the same day and the fact that they were able to marry in Virginia suggests that they were perceived to be of the same race as their wives.

 A year after the end of his lease, on April 10, 1801, William purchased 125 acres of land (formerly owned by Thomas Gordon) from John Sikes.
 William witnessed John Sike’s purchase of the land from Thomas Gordon on March 16, 1800 (Deed Book I, Page 142) as well as an earlier land purchase on June 3, 1797 (Deed Book H, Page 79) suggesting that he was living on land neighboring the tract he bought.
 This land was also located on the east side of the Pasquotank River, directly opposite of Richardson’s Landing, and bounded by the land of Pharaoh Sawyer, David Hall (land that was formerly owned by Thomas Overton), and Joel Sawyer.
 As a planter, William likely grew similar crops on his new plantation which was double the size of the one he leased for six years.